scottzach1/Python-Injection-Framework/README.md

 #### Decorator Injection

-With this approach you can automatically inject functions at load time using the `@wiring.injected` decorator.
+With this approach you can automatically inject functions at load time using the `@wiring.inject` decorator.

 ```python
 from pif import wiring, providers